 What is Iraqi Dolma?

 Now before we get into the juicy details of how to make this epic dish, let's talk about what dolma actually is.
 Dolma is a stuffed vegetable dish that has so many variations across the Middle East, Turkey, the Balkans, and Central Asia.
 Although the word itself is of Turkish origin, dolma has been part of Middle Eastern cuisine for centuries and found in Arabic cookbooks pre-ottoman era.
 But I'm not much of a history buff so let's get to the actual details of the dish itself.
+It is a "grand" Iraqi dish, much like Quzi, Iraqi Biryani, and Maqluba.

 Iraqi dolma stuffing is typically made up of short or medium grain rice mixed with ground lamb (or beef), finely diced vegetables, tomato paste, pomegranate molasses and a few spices.
 The ground lamb mixture is usually made with 30% - 50% fat content and this can vary based on preference.
 The vegetables used can also vary region to region and season to season.
 My mom told me that in the summer time one of the main things used is grape leaves because they're tender and fresh at that time in Iraq, and in the winter swiss chard is used in place of the grape leaves.

 Now let me try to describe the taste to those who haven't had it before.
 It's like an incredible melt-in-your mouth bite of rice, meat and vegetables that tastes tart, sweet, tomato-y and full of umami flavour.
 It's really really hard to describe, so your best bet is to make it.
 You just have to.
+And hey, if this recipe seems intimidating, why not start by making stuffed peppers?
+They are much easier and have a similar flavour profile.
+You can also check out this Yalanji recipe, which is vegetarian and involves stuffing only one thing!

 Types of vegetables stuffed in Iraqi dolma